-8. There are amazing cathedrals
+8. Visit more of the amazing cathedrals

 Olomouc has numerous churches and cathedrals and we actually didn’t make it to them all.
-You could actually just spend an entire weekend just visiting all the different churches here.
+You could just spend an entire weekend just visiting all the different churches here.

 There is also one peculiar church we witnessed from far away, the Olomouc Orthodox Church.
 You can’t miss this church as it really looks like it doesn’t belong with the rest of the city.
 The church itself has more of a Russian look to it and bright vivid colors like a kelly green.

-9. There’s a UNESCO Site
+9. Check out the UNESCO Site

 We were told a story that took place during the Prussian War where the Holy Trinity Column was struck by a shot and severely damaged.
 The locals realized their beloved monument could be taken out easily with three blows and begged their enemy to please stop shooting near the column, and they did.

 The column was repaired and today there is a golden cannonball in the place where the Holy Trinity Column was struck.

 Fun Fact: After seeing the golden ball on the Holy Trinity Column you may notice there are a few others placed around town on various buildings.
 These spots mark the location of other hits during the Prussian War.

-10. There’s Great Shopping
+10. Go Shopping

 This usually isn’t something that we care about much when we travel but Olomouc does have great shopping options in this relatively small city.
 Seeing how the weather took an unexpected cold switch on us I ended up needing to find a jacket and a few more warm layers.